Gozala/graphquire/Readme.md

 ### Jetpack ###

-You can use `graphquire` with jetpack, either via command line or npm's install script.
-In both cases command to execute is following:
+You can use `graphquire` with jetpack:

+1. Via command line:

         graphquire --clean --write --cache-path ./

-If you'd like to use with jetpack via npm just follow nodejs instructions but modify install script:
+2. Or via npm, in this case you need to do a same thing as in instructions for node with a difference that `install` script will look slightly different:

         "scripts": {
           "install": "graphquire --clean --write --cache-path ./"